 Nothing says spring and summer like a farmer’s market, and the Greater St. Cloud area has plenty of locations, days and times to choose from.
 While you will need to bring some money to purchase amazing locally sourced goods, there’s just something about browsing a farmers market that puts your mind at ease.
 Find the full list of Greater St. Cloud farmers market here and start planning a morning to stock up on all of your local goodies!

 Probably one of the most recognizable attractions in Greater St. Cloud next to Munsinger and Clemens Gardens is Quarry Park and Nature Presever.
-For just $5 per vehicle (or $20 for a yearly pass) the variety of activities you can do are endless!
+For just $5 or $10 per vehicle depending on the season (or $25 for a yearly pass) the variety of activities you can do are endless!
 Early spring day?
 Plan a hike that takes you through the flourishing bog and floating walkway.
 Hot summer day?
 Bring your swimming gear and dive off of the quarries into the crystal clear waters for a refreshing take on a “lake day.”
 Into history?
 A short walk will take you to the historical center at Quarry Park, which features the Liberty Derrick as well as a lot of other old granite mining equipment to view and learn about.
 Quarry Park is another one of those “must-sees” in the area, so fork over a little cash for an adventure to remember!

 When you think “going to the lake,” you probably think about heading North to our friends in the Brainerd Lakes Area and beyond.
 But really, you can take advantage of a full spectrum of lake day activities right here in St. Cloud’s urban water getaway – Lake George.
 The Lake George Boathouse offers rentals of kayaks, paddle boards, paddle boats, and even ice skating equipment in the winter.
 It’s a great way to get away for a few hours, just minutes from the hustle and bustle of downtown.
 Learn more about hours and rentals available here.